iturdikulov/notes/my articles list (publishing).md

 ---
-title: "My Articles List (publishing)"
 date: 2023-04-18
+draft: true
 tags:
 - inbox
 - outline
-draft: true
 ---

+# My Articles List (publishing)

 > An article or piece is a written work published in a print or electronic
 > medium.
 It may be for the purpose of propagating news, research results,